ashleysommer/sanic-oauthlib/README.rst

 for Sanic-OAuth.
 But it does more than that, it also helps you to create OAuth providers.

+Sanic-OAuthlib is a fork of Flask-OAuthlib, ported to sanic using the SanicPluginsFramework.

 Sanic-OAuthlib relies on oauthlib_.

 .. _oauthlib: https://github.com/idan/oauthlib